 When the numbers are crunched … broken down to what it could cost in the long run to have toxic devices implanted in one’s chest wall, it’s shocking.
 If women knew this reality most would opt not to undergo breast augmentation.

 The FDA recommends MRI’s 3 years after getting implants, and every 2 years after to check for rupture.
 MRI’s are expensive and most women can’t afford to proactively monitor their implants.
-Plus, that’s a LOT of radiation exposure if one has MRI’s that frequently.
+Plus, that’s a LOT of potentially harmful exposure if one has MRI’s that frequently.
 As an MRI is the gold standard for diagnosing rupture women are put in bad situation both monetarily and health-wise when they have breast implants based on this alone.

 The following is based on one woman’s story: